ImagineLearning/build-your-own-radar/radars/descriptions/New Relic.md

 [New Relic](https://newrelic.com/) is an analytics package that can be used to gain insights about your application.
-NewRelic can be depoyed as an Application Performance Monitor (APM) or to your infrastructure for insights into how the system is performing as a whole.
+NewRelic can be deployed as an Application Performance Monitor (APM) or to your infrastructure for insights into how the system is performing as a whole.
 New Relic should be used instead of [Datadog]().

 ### Pros
 * Works across Azure and NewRelic